sergiocarracedo/blog/content/blog/2022/2022-11-24-typescript--typing-callenges-and-type-utilities/index.md

 This simple solution requires knowledge about [keyof type operator](https://www.typescriptlang.org/docs/handbook/2/keyof-types.html), [mapped types](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html), [mapping modifiers](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html#mapping-modifiers), etc...
 So it's quite useful to improve your typing skills using real challenges.

 ## Hardcode typing
-The previous example is simple, it's more complex than the typical types you can use in day-to-day but still simple.
+The previous example is simple, it's more complex than the typical types you can use in the day-to-day but still simple.
-When you continue advancing in the exercises they became more and more complex, and they will require all your knowledge about how the types work in Typescript, that is what I call _hardcore typing_, squeezing the type system at the maximum to get the results you want.
+When you continue advancing in the exercises they became more and more complex, and they will require all your knowledge about how the types work in Typescript, that is what I call _hardcore typing_, squeezing the type system at the maximum to get the results you want. f
 # Type utilities
 If you check the challenges' code, especially the tests, you will find lines like:
 ```typescript